Medically reviewed by Drugs.com. Last updated on May 1, 2023.

-- Delusions: These are false ideas.
+- Delusions are false ideas.
 You may believe that someone is spying on you, or that you are someone famous.

-- Hallucinations: You see, feel, taste, hear, or smell something that is not real.
+- Hallucinations happen when you see, feel, taste, hear, or smell something that is not real.

-- Disordered thinking and speech: When you talk, you move from one subject to another in a way that does not make sense.
-You make up your own words or sounds.
+- Disordered thinking and speech is moving from one subject to another in a way that does not make sense.
+You may make up your own words or sounds.

 Which therapies are used to treat schizophrenia?

-- Cognitive behavior therapy: This therapy helps you to change certain behaviors.
+- Cognitive behavior therapy helps you to change certain behaviors.
 It will help you handle symptoms such as hallucinations and delusions.

-- Illness-management skills: This type of therapy teaches you what you can do to help manage your disease.
+- Illness-management skills teach you what you can do to help manage your disease.

-- Family psychoeducation: Your family will be part of your therapy.
+- Family psychoeducation helps your family be a part of your therapy.

-- Social skills training: This training helps you learn how to get along with other people.
+- Social skills training helps you learn how to get along with other people.

-- Supported employment: This is a form of therapy where you are placed into a job that fits your skills.
+- Supported employment is a form of therapy that places you into a job that fits your skills.
 It will help give you independence and self-confidence.

 How do I find support and more information?